dhwani0619/AI-case-study/README.md

 * **What are the other major companies in this field?**

-    Some big companies in the same field which uses components of Tempus are:
+    Some big companies in the same field which uses the same components as Tempus are:

     * **IBM Watson Health:** The company's Watson for Oncology platform uses artificial intelligence and big data analytics to improve health outcomes, such as cancer detection and treatment.